 Cholesterol and Heart Health

-When milk thistle is taken in combination with tree turmeric, studies have indicated it could help to prevent cholesterol levels from rising, and could even help to lower cholesterol levels.
+When taken in combination with tree turmeric, studies have indicated it could help to prevent cholesterol levels from rising, and could even help to lower cholesterol levels.

 Milk thistle appears to have anti-inflammatory and antioxidant properties, and some studies have shown that it can be beneficial for managing digestive problems like inflammatory bowel disease (IBD) and inflammatory ulcers associated with chemotherapy.